Sign up for product news & updates

 Marathon Medical is a medical supply distribution company founded in 2002.
 Their mission is to provide excellence to the healthcare supply chain with professional personal service.
 Marathon Medical’s corporate offices and warehouse facility is conveniently located just outside of Denver, CO with an additional location in Tampa, FL.
 Marathon Medical remembers those in service by donating to the Wheel-Chair Games, Danny Dietz Memorial, and the Navy Seal Fund.
 Purchases via Marathon Medical can also assist you in meeting your socio-economic purchasing goals, as Marathon Medical holds multiple designations, including: Small Business, Veteran Owned, Service Disable Veteran Owned Small business.

-Dayspring is the first portable, non-pneumatic active compression system that supports freedom of movement and mobility.
+Dayspring is the first portable, non-pneumatic active compression treatment that supports freedom of movement and mobility.
 Dayspring works with the body to preserve the physiology that activates the deep lymphatics and venous vessels.
 Flexframe® technology is uniquely designed to engage the lymphatics including the body's joint and muscle pumps.

-The innovative design enables patients to be mobile so that they can continue their daily lives during therapy.
-They can enjoy time with friends and family, prepare their meals, or play with pets while receiving treatment.
 Dayspring was shown to provide significant and clinically meaningful improvements in Quality of Life and Treatment Adherence compared to a traditional compression pump.2

 2Rockson S, Karaca-Mandic P, Skoracki R, Hock K, Nguyen M, Shadduck K, Gingerich P, Campione E, Leifer A, Armer J. Lymphat Res Biol.
 2022 Vol. 20.
 No. 2. https://doi.org/10.1089/lrb.2020.0126